 Before helping an aging senior make the decision to age in a community or age in place, consider these resources that address the hidden costs of aging in place.

-7 unexpected financial benefits of living in a senior living community.
+5 Questions to Ask About the Hidden Costs of Aging in Place.
 This free e-book addresses numerous costs related to aging in place for the senior and for his or her loved ones who may be providing care.
 Complete the form above to download your free copy today.

 From around the house: Signs it may be time for mom or dad to move.
 Does your aging parent have a growing collection of clutter in the basement?
 Is the yard thirsty for water and some TLC?
 These – and other signs – may mean it’s time to consider senior living options for mom or dad.
 Check out this infographic to learn the signs for which you should keep an eye out.